 Sample selection and field sampling

 Incubations conducted in 2011 were part of a larger study from the Biodiversity Exploratories project.
-We choose a subset of the samples for the present study to cover two ecosystem types (forest and grassland) and to span a range of soil textural classes, from the relatively sandy soils of the Schorfheide-Chorin geographic region to the more clay-rich soils from the Hainich-Dunn (Table 1 [sites, depths, texture, c/n, 13C, moisture]).
+We choose a subset of the samples for the present study to cover two ecosystem types (forest and grassland) and to span a range of soil textural classes, from the relatively sandy soils of the Schorfheide-Chorin geographic region to the more clay-rich soils from the Hainich-Dün (Table 1 [sites, depths, texture, c/n, 13C, moisture]).
 We omitted samples that showed the presence of inorganic C during the 2011 incubations using the δ13C signature: any samples with δ13C > -25‰ were considered as potentially affected by the release of inorganic C. We then selected three grassland and three forest samples from the interquartile range of 14C-CO2 observed in 2011 for each geographic region (n total = 12 sites).

-For the second experiment we returned in July 2019 to the Hainich-Dunn region to collect new samples from the same sites that were originally sampled in 2011.
+For the second experiment we returned in July 2019 to the Hainich-Dün region to collect new samples from the same sites that were originally sampled in 2011.
 As we did not observe significant treatment differences between the two geographic regions in the results of experiment 1, we restricted the resampling to just one region to save on cost and time.
 As in 2011, for each plot three 10cm cores (0-10 cm depth) were collected and homogenized to yield one composite sample per plot.
 Any aboveground vegetation was clipped, and organic horizons were scraped away prior to coring at the forest sites.

 Additional measurements